 Where to Stay

 Staying in Park City is a great way to be right in the heart of the action, with on-mountain options available at Park City's base area and Canyons Village as well as Deer Valley properties.
 Lodging options are abundant and varied, from ski-in/ski-out slope-side luxury condominiums to hotels and bed-and-breakfasts.
-Montage and St. Regis at Deer Valley and Waldorf-Astoria near Park City Mountain's Canyons Village are three names that immediately come to mind for your top-tier winter home away from home.
+Montage and St. Regis at Deer Valley and Waldorf Astoria near Park City Mountain's Canyons Village are three names that immediately come to mind for your top-tier winter home away from home.
 But those only scratch the surface.
-You should also check out Sky Lodge, Park City Hotel, Canyons Grand Summit and the boutique luxury of the Washington School House Hotel.
+You should also check out Main & SKY Lodge, Hotel Park City, Canyons Grand Summit and the boutique luxury of the Washington School House Hotel.

-Though Historic Main Street is charming and walkable, Park City area is much larger than many realize — it has to be to accommodate two large mountain resorts, including America's largest.
+Though Historic Main Street is charming and walkable, the Park City area is much larger than many realize — it has to in order to accommodate two large mountain resorts, including America's largest.
 Even Deer Valley's six mountains stretch beyond the reach of Park City roads, onto the Jordanelle Reservoir side in the Heber Valley.
-Travelers may find their ideal accommodations in this striking Alpine valley, which also accesses Olympic-caliber cross-country skiing at Soldier's Hollow.
+Travelers may find their ideal accommodations in this striking alpine valley, which also accesses Olympic-caliber cross-country skiing at Soldier's Hollow.

 To save on your Park City skiing getaway, be sure to ask about lodging and lift ticket packages, which many properties offer at a discounted rate.
 Some visitors prefer to stay in Salt Lake City to enjoy big city nightlife and amenities before heading to Park City each day to hit the slopes.